 Australia Tibet Council has raised these cases, to shine a spotlight on the issue of death, torture and ill-treatment in Chinese custody, with Foreign Minister Marise Payne and members of the Australian All-Parliamentary Group for Tibet.
 We asked them to call on the Chinese government to release arbitrarily detained Tibetans, undertake investigations into torture, ill-treatement and deaths in custody and ensure access to lawyers, medical care and fair trials that meet the requirements of international law.

-Help us raise the profile of these cases and shine a spotlight of social justice by sharing this blog and also supporting our Light the Way for Tibet appeal.
+Help us raise the profile of these cases and shine a spotlight of social justice by sharing this blog and also supporting our work with a donation.